-- For international competition, the ITTF stipulates a minimum court size of 14m x 7m.
+- For international competitions, the ITTF stipulates a minimum court size of 14m x 7m.

-If you’re just playing for fun then you can play with whoever happens to be around.
-If you’re looking for some serious practice then you’ll need to think about who you are going to play with.
+If you’re just playing for fun, then you can play with whoever happens to be around – your siblings, your parents, your children.
+If you’re looking for some serious practice, then you’ll need to think about who you are going to play with.
 There are plenty of options;

-- Does anyone in your house play?
-If so, you’re golden.
+- Does anyone in your house play competitive table tennis?
+If so, you’re sorted.

 - Can you afford a coach?
 Lots of table tennis coaches will come to your home.

 - Could you buy a robot?
 If you don’t have anyone to play with, you could always invest in a table tennis robot.